FAQs

 A Digital Signature is a type of electronic signature that encrypts documents with digital codes that are particularly difficult to duplicate.
 It is the digital equivalent of a signature or stamp that offers more authenticity and security.

-Yes, because DOCONCHAIN utilizes the advantages of blockchain technology and uses the IBM Hyperledger Fabric to leverage the features included in the Fabric network.
+Yes, because DOCONCHAIN utilizes the hack-proof advantages of blockchain technology with the IBM Hyperledger Fabric and leverage the features included in the Fabric network.
 It means that Hyperledger Fabric utilizes Crash Fault Tolerance consensus algorithms, meaning it cannot tolerate malicious actors or unauthorized transactions.

-Also, the digital signature or the AES signature has unique digital identifiers, access controls, encryption, and other systems to protect the document signing from unauthorized access.
-Also, the DOCONCHAIN DOC Sign makes sure that the document is locked to ensure that no one can change its content without the knowledge of each signer.
+Also, DOCONCHAIN’s digital signature has unique digital identifiers, access controls, encryption, and other systems to protect the document signing from unauthorized access.
+Also, DOCONCHAIN’s DOC Sign makes sure that the document is locked to ensure that no one can change its content.

 DOCONCHAIN Doc Sign solution is device agnostic.
 This means that when a document is uploaded and ready for signing or distribution, signers can use or sign it from any device of their choice - a laptop, desktop, mobile phone, or tablet device.